indero/t0maten/README.md

 Pandoc is used to generate a HTML version of the daily Pomodoro files.

+For OS X you can download pandoc here: https://code.google.com/p/pandoc/downloads/

 ## Aliases (bash, zsh, etc)

 Example alias with this repo under ~/pomodoro/